Settlement Communities

 Union Pier

-Historic Charleston Foundation is proud to support and collaborate with grassroots preservation efforts throughout Charleston County, working alongside dedicated community members to advocate for the protection of historic African American communities.
+Historic Charleston Foundation is proud to support and collaborate with grassroots preservation efforts throughout Charleston County, working alongside dedicated community members and partners to advocate for the protection of historic African American communities.

-It’s easy to get caught up in the front-page projects happening downtown—developments like Union Pier, or the Four Seasons are dramatic and dominate the headlines of local papers and news outlets.
-While advocacy targeting these projects is critically important, in many ways the tip of the preservation spear has shifted away from the peninsula of Charleston
+It’s easy to get caught up in the front-page projects happening downtown—developments like Union Pier are dramatic and dominate the headlines of local papers and news outlets.
+While advocacy targeting these projects is critically important, in many ways the tip of the preservation spear has shifted away from the peninsula of Charleston.

 Get Involved